avigailvantu/c4sue/tutorials/class_13/README.md

 2. merging_descriptive(2_1).ipynb
 3. viz 3_1.ipynb

 These represent the vertical structure.
-In reality each step can have more than one notebook.
+In reality each step can have more than one notebook (see image above).